christianThardy/Principal-Component-Analysis/README.md

 The assignment required:

 1. An implementation of the main steps of PCA
-2. The application of PCA to an image dataset with a limited number of samples
+2. The application of PCA to an image dataset with a limited number of samples/features
 3. An implementation of PCA for a high-dimensional version of the same dataset
 4. The time/space complexity between both versions of the algorithm